ThurgoodAlex/cs3550CanvasClone/README.md

 Project
 ==========================
-This is an ongoing shool project during the fall 2023 semester.
+This is an ongoing school project during the fall 2023 semester, consisting of step-by-step creation of a Canvas clone using HTML, CSS, and in the future Javascript and a more fleshed-out Django backend.